Fourier transform: Units

-That there is no one preferred way (often, one says "no canonical way") to compare the two versions of the real line which are involved in the Fourier transform—fixing the units on one line does not force the scale of the units on the other line—is the reason for the plethora of rival conventions on the definition of the Fourier transform.
+That there is no one preferred way (often, one says "no canonical way") to compare the two versions of the real line that are involved in the Fourier transform—fixing the units on one line does not force the scale of the units on the other line—is the reason for the plethora of rival conventions on the definition of the Fourier transform.
 The various definitions resulting from different choices of units differ by various constants.

 In other conventions, the Fourier transform has i in the exponent instead of −i, and vice versa for the inversion formula.
 This convention is common in modern physics and is the default for Wolfram Alpha, and does not mean that the frequency has become negative, since there is no canonical definition of positivity for frequency of a complex wave.
-It simply means that $\widehat f(\xi)$ is the amplitude of the wave $e^{-i 2\pi \xi x}$ instead of the wave $e^{i 2\pi \xi x}$(the former, with its minus sign, is often seen in the time dependence for sinusoidal plane-wave solutions of the electromagnetic wave equation, or in the time dependence for quantum wave functions).
+It simply means that $\widehat f(\xi)$ is the amplitude of the wave $e^{-i 2\pi \xi x}$ instead of the wave $e^{i 2\pi \xi x}$ (the former, with its minus sign, is often seen in the time dependence for sinusoidal plane-wave solutions of the electromagnetic wave equation, or in the time dependence for quantum wave functions).
 Many of the identities involving the Fourier transform remain valid in those conventions, provided all terms that explicitly involve i have it replaced by −i.
 In electrical engineering the letter j is typically used for the imaginary unit instead of i because i is used for current.

 When using dimensionless units, the constant factors might not be written in the transform definition.
-For instance, in probability theory, the characteristic function Φ of the probability density function f of a random variable X of continuous type is defined without a negative sign in the exponential, and since the units of x are ignored, there is no 2π either:
+For instance, in probability theory, the characteristic function Φ of the probability density function $f$ of a random variable $X$ of continuous type is defined without a negative sign in the exponential, and since the units of $x$ are ignored, there is no $2\pi$ either: